liamdanielduffy/my-website/README.md

 Install [Babashka](https://github.com/babashka/babashka#installation), a Clojure interpreter for scripting

-To serve the site locally and watch for file changes, `TODO`
+To serve the site locally and watch for file changes, `npm run dev`

-To build the site manually, `bb build.bb`
+To build the site manually, `npm run build`

 ## Log